Altium’s Parameter Table Editor Lets You Control Your Project Settings

 - Using a local Excel or Access database for tracking component data is simple in Altium Designer and requires no additional software.

-- Altium Designer’s connection to a local managed server through Altium Concord Pro and to the cloud through Altium 365 lets you track your component parameters in a centralized location.
+- Altium Designer’s connection to a locally managed server through Altium Concord Pro and to the cloud through Altium 365 lets you track your component parameters in a centralized location.

 - Altium 365 and Concord Pro let you sync more than just components to a managed server.
 You can store entire projects and sets of design data to your Altium 365 workspace through Altium Designer.